ikem-krueger/ikem-krueger.github.io/_drafts/2023-07-26-optimize-samsung-S5-with-lineageos.md

 echo 1 > /sys/devices/system/cpu/sched_mc_power_savings
 ```

-## Put the file on the right path

-You need to install one of the apps, and put `custom.sh` in the appropriate path:
+Install one of the apps, and put it in the appropriate path:

 |App|Path|
 |:---|:---|